 Honest services and intangible rights have no concrete definitions.
 There is no limitation on the scope of the related statute and no provision for due process.
 Because of this, the language of the statute can be used to prosecute a multitude of different people for different reasons.

 What should you do if you are charged with Honest Services Fraud?

 Prosecutors treat this similarly to mail fraud or wire fraud.
 To prove someone’s guilt, a prosecutor must prove the following.

 - The person put in place “a scheme or artifice intended to deprive another of the intangible right of honest services.”

 - The scheme could have caused noticeable monetary harm to someone else.
 It is not necessary that harm did occur, but it must have been possible.

-- The scheme involved the use of mails or wires.
+- The scheme involved the use of mail or wires.

 Because these cases are so broad, complicated, and vague, we highly recommend an experienced criminal defense attorney to help with your case.
-At Weeden Law, we handle acts that constitute white collar crimes in Colorado as seriously as any other case.
+At Weeden Law, we handle acts that constitute white-collar crimes in Colorado, such as Colorado extortion or Colorado check fraud, just as seriously as any other case.
 We know you won’t take these charges lightly, and neither will we.